 - Pregnant women (Chlamydia, syphilis, hepatitis B and C, HIV);

-- Homosexual men; Compared to other groups, homosexual men are at a higher risk of contracting STIs.
+- Homosexual men; Compared to other groups, homosexual men are at a higher risk of contracting STDs.
 Many public health groups recommend GHG screening for these men each year or more frequently.
 Regular testing for HIV, syphilis, chlamydia and gonorrhea is especially important.
 Hepatitis B assessment may also be recommended.

 - People who have many partners;